jeremyagray/django-loader/README.rst

    previous ones.
 #.
 Implement validation functions to provide for customizable data
    validation and security checks.
 #.
-Implement environment variable naming scheme to mimic use of
-   dictionaries in other formats.
-#.
 Add simple command line interface options with ``argparse`` and add
    usage to doumentation.